Putting support plans in place for yourself or others will ensure uninterrupted care if there is an emergency. By Sarah Wale

 By doing this, you can easily maintain your relationship while receiving needed support services, and enjoying the companionship of others.
 Should you die or become very unwell, it will give you peace of mind to know that your loved one will receive ongoing care and won’t face the trauma of a complete change of lifestyle and environment while worrying about or grieving for you.

 Making plans for when we die is important, too.
-Your passing would be a distressing and stressful time for everyone, but this can be eased by planning and even paying for your own funeral.
-We recommend that you request a free My Life, My Funeral kit from your local FDANZ Funeral Director.
+Your passing would be a distressing and stressful time for everyone, but this can be eased by planning and even perhpas paying for your own funeral.
+We recommend that you contact your local FDANZ Funeral Director and ask what resources they have to assist you to think about funeral planning.
+Check out their website here to see a range of helpful information and articles.

 Don’t delay, start today!